feynlee/curiosity-notes/posts/2022-11-24-10_tips_for_configuring_a_quarto_website.md

 [Giscus](https://giscus.app) is a comments system powered by [GitHub Discussions](https://docs.github.com/en/discussions).
 It supports Latex, so that visitors can type math equations in the comment section.

-Make sure you configure the `repository` and the `Discussion Category` on [Giscus](https://giscus.app), this will generate the script code.
+Make sure you configure the `repository` and the `Discussion Category` on [Giscus](https://giscus.app).
+This will generate the script code.
 We don't need to copy that code, but we do need to note the `data-repo-id`, and `data-category-id`.

 To enable it for a page, include the following in the YAML front matter: